govuk-one-login/one-login-home-infra/platform-dns/README.md

 # Accounts - DNS Hosted Zones

 ## Intro
-The CloudFormation template creates a hosted zone for `<subdomain>.accounts.gov.uk` or `<subdomain>.<environment>.accounts.gov.uk` if environment is not `production`.
+The CloudFormation template creates a hosted zone for `<subdomain>.account.gov.uk` or `<subdomain>.<environment>.accounts.gov.uk` if environment is not `production`.

 This Stack is deployed manually once per account/environment